At a time when millions of Londoners need affordable housing, local authorities are knocking it down and replacing it with luxury flats.

 In light of this, some local authorities have sought to be stricter about the projects they approve.
 In Deptford, the historic Convoy’s Wharf caught the eye of the Hong Kong-based mega-developer Hutchinson Whampoa, who drew up plans to build three vertiginous towers on the site.

 Lewisham Council opposed the development due to a lack of affordable housing.
 But this wasn’t enough to stop it.
 Hutchinson Whampoa simply took their claim over Lewisham’s head and directly to Boris Johnson, who waved it through after a single three-hour session.
 It’s useful to bear this anecdote in mind, in case you meet anyone yet to notice the real, steel-edged interests glinting beneath Boris’s bobbing straw-topped head.

 This, then, is the backdrop to MIPIM’s champagne-soaked debut in London.
 Boris is the event’s keynote speaker.
 Southwark Council officials will be out on a jolly, trotting along the South Bank to enjoy a lavish day far from the usual experience of working in local government.

 Meanwhile, most Londoners find themselves with no influence over the way their city changes, peeking through the window at a process that is selling off public land and pushing the poorest of them out of their homes.

 Toby Hill is a London-based journalist and writerLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.